logangoins/logangoins.github.io/_posts/2024-7-23-ldap-relay.md

 ```
 ![image](https://github.com/user-attachments/assets/367c1ee0-adb2-4cb1-9cf2-0d146eaf04b8)

-Now we've successfully obtained a ticket for the Domain Admin, specifically for access to `MS$`, we can use this to obtain command execution on `MS$` or dump it's SAM (Security Account Manager) database as an example of administrative capabilities, as seen here:
+Now we've successfully obtained a ticket for the Domain Admin, specifically for access to `MS$`, we can use this to obtain command execution on `MS$` or dump its SAM (Security Account Manager) database as an example of administrative capabilities, as seen here:
 ```
 KRB5CCNAME=Administrator.ccache netexec smb 192.168.1.3 --use-kcache --sam
 ```